Ten Most Essential Precepts

 to us this is due to the fallen nature of every natural man or woman.

-The Gospel Employs the Supernatural Power of God.
+The Gospel Activates the Supernatural Power of God.

 (Romans 1:16 and others cited)